Mayank12agrawal/kcap/README.md

 * 📊 Use `--json` output for custom dashboards
 * 🎯 Filter by namespace for focused analysis
 * 🧪 Always validate changes in staging before production

+## Feedback & Contributing 🤝

+Have an idea, found a bug, or want to contribute?
+Open an [issue](https://github.com/Mayank12agrawal/kcap/issues) or [pull request](https://github.com/Mayank12agrawal/kcap/pulls) on the repository.